top of page

 I'm Dr. Kiki Fehling.

-I'm is a licensed psychologist, author, speaker, and Linehan-Board-certified Dialectical Behavior Therapy (DBT) expert therapist.
+I'm a licensed psychologist, author, speaker, and Linehan-Board-certified Dialectical Behavior Therapy (DBT) expert therapist.
 Learning DBT changed my life.
 I've worked directly with hundreds of clients, helping them use DBT to overcome emotional suffering and build meaningful lives.
 I've also personally experienced the power of DBT skills in coping with the tough parts of life, including emotionally recovering from a heart attack.
-I'm passionate about sharing DBT skills and other mental health information with the world through social media, my book Self-Directed DBT Skills, and other writing.
+I'm passionate about sharing DBT skills and other mental health information with the world through social media, my book Self-Directed DBT Skills, DBT Cards for Coping Skills, and other writing.

 Read below to find out more about my research background, clinical experience, and personal history.
 Check out my "Now" page to learn more about what I'm thinking about and working on currently.